When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Threat Model

 where $\mathcal{R}(q, \mathcal{K}'; k)$ returns the top-$k$ retrieved documents, $\mathcal{D}_{block}$ denotes the retrieval set containing $d_{block}$, and $\mathcal{Y}_{\text{refusal}}$ denotes the set of refusal responses.

 \textbf{Attacker's Capabilities.} We assume a strict black-box setting.
-The attacker has no access to the retriever $\mathcal{R}$, the generator $\mathcal{G}$, or the intermediate retrieval results.
+The attacker has no access to the target system's retriever $\mathcal{R}$, generator $\mathcal{G}$, or intermediate retrieval results.
 They cannot modify existing documents and are limited to injecting one document per query.
 Furthermore, the attacker cannot repeatedly probe the target system to avoid detection.
 To construct effective blocking documents, the attacker may use accessible surrogate models independent of the target system to optimize the documents and enable cross-system transferability.
+During an attack campaign, abstract strategies validated solely in the surrogate environment may be reused for similar queries, reducing redundant exploration.